 Applications to be sent to recruitment@ukdocks.com for the attention of Kevin Hodgson (General Manager) and Nick Elliott (Operations Manager).

-JOB OPPORTUNITY: PROJECT ENGINEER (x2)
+JOB OPPORTUNITY: PROJECT ENGINEER

-These roles will play a critical part in the planning and delivery of engineering projects for Royal Navy vessels.
+The role will play a critical part in the planning and delivery of engineering projects for Royal Navy vessels.

 The Project Engineer will take ownership of the technical aspects of project delivery—working closely with internal departments, OEMs, contractors, and MOD stakeholders to develop, refine, and implement engineering solutions.
-The role reports directly to the Commercial Manager as part of the commercial team and is full time, based in South Shields, UK.
+The role reports directly to the Commercial Manager as part of the commercial team and is full-time, based in South Shields, UK.

 The ideal candidate will have strong project engineering skills, a solid foundation in marine, mechanical or electrical systems and a working knowledge of naval operations and engineering standards.